 A group of twenty year-old club promoters from Dresden led me up concrete steps covered in piss and graffiti.
-The other girl in the group love tattooed on the inside of her forearm in braille.
-She was bad looking, with big teeth and brown hair pinned up in a crusty mess.
+The one other girl in our group, bad looking, with big teeth and brown hair pinned up in a crusty mess, had love tattooed on the inside of her forearm in braille.
 She looked like she hadn’t slept in days because she hadn’t.
 She looked at me like she was speaking from the other side of a two-way mirror, just guessing where I was standing.

 She drank black currant juice and struggled for English words.
 I struggled for things to say at all.
-I complimented her sweatshirt.
+I complimented her sweatshirt in American desperatness to fill the air with words.
 She said it was from H&M, and that was that.

 They cut up little lines of speed on the surface of an iPhone.

 When it finally got to be late enough we went to Tresor, a legendary techno club that from the outside looked like an enormous suburban movie theater.
 One of the boys crouched down and rearranged his backpack to better conceal his little plastic bags of drugs.
 He also had multitudinous Microsoft laptop chargers that gave a kind of cyber-criminal mystique to the whole operation.
 We created a shield around him and smoked like collaborators.

 You have to wear the Right Thing to get into clubs in Berlin, which is nothing at all like the Right Thing for American clubs.
 It has something to do with wearing all black and no logos, I think.
 There were no collared shirts and no tight dresses.
 Only drag queens wore heels.
 But as far as I could tell the rules were arbitrary, subjective and impossible to follow, which allowed bouncers to reject anyone with impunity.
 They turned away people who looked Wrong like sidewalk hobos trying to enter the Ritz.
 It was a nasty process.